Élodie Lorandi

-Élodie Lorandi (born 31 May 1989, in Cannes) is a French Paralympic swimmer who won medals at the 2008 Summer Paralympics and the 2012 Summer Paralympics.
+Élodie Lorandi (born 31 May 1989) is a French Paralympic swimmer who won medals at the 2008 Summer Paralympics and the 2012 Summer Paralympics.

 On 1 January 2013, Lorandi was made a Knight (Chevalier) of the Légion d'honneur.

 Lorandi also competed as an adaptive rower on the French PR3 mixed coxed four team at the 2018 World Rowing Championships (bronze medal) and at the 2019 World Rowing Championships.